Getting started with Zoom Rooms

 - Download Controllers for Zoom Rooms and install on your iOS Controller and Scheduling Display, or Android Controller, or Windows Controller.

-- For Zoom Rooms for macOS, use Pairing Code for quick setup, and Activation Code to complete setup.
-For Zoom Rooms for Windows, sign in to complete setup.
+- For Zoom Rooms, use Pairing Code for quick setup, and an Activation Code to complete setup.

 - Choose the default Camera, Microphone, Speaker, and Volume levels.

 How to use the Zoom Rooms controller

 After setup, use the buttons on the left-side panel of the controller user interface.
 Some features may not be available on all platforms.